lizardfs/lizardfs-docker-volume-plugin/README.md

 # LizardFS Docker Plugin

 A Docker volume driver plugin for mounting a [LizardFS](https://lizardfs.com) filesystem.
 Allows you to transparently provide storage for your Docker containers using LizardFS.
-This plugin can be used in combination with our [LizardFS Docker Image](https://github.com/kadimasolutions/docker_lizardfs) to create a fully containerized, clustered storage solution for Docker Swarm.
+This plugin can be used in combination with [LizardFS Docker Image](https://github.com/kadimasolutions/docker_lizardfs) to create a fully containerized, clustered storage solution for Docker Swarm.
 Documentation and development are still in progress.
 A guide for getting started with Swarm can be found in [Getting Started](getting-started.md).
 The Swarm usage will likely be changed soon in favor of combining the LizardFS services with the plugin.

 [![Build Status](https://travis-ci.org/lizardfs/lizardfs-docker-volume-plugin.svg?branch=master)](https://travis-ci.org/lizardfs/lizardfs-docker-volume-plugin)